domitechnshimba/Learn-To-Use-Github/README.md

 ## Contributors Table

-## Add your information creating a new row above the last row in the table below!
+## Add your information creating a new row above the last row in the table below

 | Contributors                                           | Interests                |
 | ------------------------------------------------------ | ------------------------ |